 When was the last time you headed to Orlando?

-Stick around for our adventures at Typhoon Lagoon with a toddler, spending a day at Disney Quest (even though everyone told us not to go), and experiencing Downtown Disney.
+Stick around for our adventures at Typhoon Lagoon with a toddler and experiencing Disney Springs.